Supplements can either Help or Hurt your Thyroid

 But you can get into trouble if you take supplements or medications which either enhance estrogen levels or directly provide your body with estrogen.

-Thyroid binding globulin is the protein which holds and carries thyroid hormone in your bloodstream.
+Thyroid-binding globulin is the protein that holds and carries thyroid hormone in your bloodstream.

 Estrogen supplements are not bad or harmful but you should be aware of the impact that they have on thyroid hormone metabolism.